mikerossms/AVD-Bicep-Workshop-LBG/AVD-Code/Labs/README.md

-# AVD Template Code Deployment
+# AVD Template Code / Labs Deployment

 The code in this folder is to provide a skelington version of the AVD deployment code for you to work on.
 In every case the resource / module call has been provided and it will be up to you to determine the right properties, parameters and variables to fill in.